Early trauma support

 • Ongoing internships in trauma counselling.

-Our director, Gerrit van Wyk, is recipient of the Merit Award of the SA Society for Clinical Psychology, for outstanding service to the profession of Clinical Psychology, 1991.
+Our founder, Gerrit van Wyk, is recipient of the Merit Award of the SA Society for Clinical Psychology, for outstanding service to the profession of Clinical Psychology, 1991.

 He has served on the Board of the International Society for Traumatic Stress Studies as well as various local professional bodies.
 He is one of the founding members of the Continuous Trauma Interest Group in South Africa, and served on the board of CASE (Community Action for a Safer Environment).